yup-VARUN/SolidRocketMotorDesign/README.md

 - Peak internal pressure
 - Internal Case Diameter
 - Case Material
+- Thermal Liner Material
+- O-Ring Material
+- Bolt profile(Bolt diameter like M5, M4, ...; assuming the industry standard thread profile)
+- Safety Factor
-- Environment Parameters:
+- Environment Variables:
   - Environmental Pressure/Altitude
   - Environmental Temperature
+    **OR**
-  - Simulate Pressure, Altitude and Temperature for a flight.
+  - Simulate Pressure, Altitude and Temperature for a flight

-Some of the parameters will be taken from the
+Some of the parameters will be taken from the Materials Database:
-- Case's Yield Strength(will come from the )
+- Case's Yield Strength
 - Bolt's Yield Strength
-- Bolt profile(Bolt diameter like M5, M4, ...; assuming industry standard thread profile)

-And apply the pressure constraints to calculate and return the following design parameters:
+And execute a series of Physics based constraints and simulations to calculate and return the following design parameters:
-- Minimum thickness of the case(for a given safety factor)
+- Minimum thickness of the case
 - Minimum number of required bolts at each end
+- Minimum case thickness
+- Minimum thermal liner thickness
 - Minimum distance of required bolts from the edge
 - Minimum distance of required bolts from the other bolt holes